A new complete proof of the random Brouwer fixed point theorem and its implied consequences of unification: Introduction

 Recently, we have known from \cite{Ponosov1988,Ponosov2021,Ponosov2022} that Ponosov has been working on a fixed point theory for a class of local and continuous-in-probability operators with the aim of providing a tool for the study of stochastic differential equations.
 In particular, in \cite{Ponosov2021} Ponosov proved a stochastic version of Brouwer fixed point theorem, which is stated as Proposition \ref{prop.2.4} in this paper and has played an essential role in the proofs of the two fixed point theorems --- Theorems 5.1 and 5.2 of \cite{Ponosov2022} that can be directly applied to the study of stochastic differential equations.
-In this paper we prove that Ponosov's stochastic Brouwer fixed point theorem \cite{Ponosov2021} is equivalent to the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Brouwer fixed point theorem by combining Ponosov's deep result \cite{Ponosov1987} and the theory of complete random inner product modules.
-In particular, we further obtain a somewhat surprising conclusion again by means of Ponosov's result \cite{Ponosov1987}: a $\mathcal{T}_{\varepsilon,\lambda}$-continuous $\sigma$-stable mapping from a $\mathcal{T}_{\varepsilon,\lambda}$-closed $L^{0}$-convex subset of $L^0(\mathcal{F},\mathbb{R}^d)$ to $L^0(\mathcal{F},\mathbb{R}^d)$ must be a.s. sequentially continuous (see Proposition \ref{prop.5.8} of this paper), which shows that Proposition 3.1 of \cite{DKKS2013} is equivalent to either of Proposition \ref{prop.2.3} and Proposition \ref{prop.2.4}.
+In Section 5, we begin in proving that Ponosov's stochastic Brouwer fixed point theorem \cite{Ponosov2021} is equivalent to a special case of our random Brouwer fixed point theorem by combining Ponosov's profound result \cite{Ponosov1987} and the theory of complete random inner product modules.
+In particular, we are able to obtain a somewhat surprising conclusion again by means of Ponosov's result \cite{Ponosov1987}: a $\mathcal{T}_{\varepsilon,\lambda}$-continuous $\sigma$-stable mapping from a $\mathcal{T}_{\varepsilon,\lambda}$-closed $L^{0}$-convex subset of $L^0(\mathcal{F},\mathbb{R}^d)$ to $L^0(\mathcal{F},\mathbb{R}^d)$ must be a.s. sequentially continuous (see Proposition \ref{prop.5.8} of this paper), which shows that Proposition 3.1 of \cite{DKKS2013} is equivalent to either Proposition \ref{prop.2.3} or Proposition \ref{prop.2.4}.

-Since the classical Borsuk theorem \cite{Borsuk1967} is of fundamental importance, which states that the unit sphere of an Euclidean space is not a retraction of the closed unit ball, and is also equivalent to classical Brouwer fixed point theorem.
-In \cite{DKKS2013}, the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Borsuk theorem was first proved, see Lemma 3.5 of \cite{DKKS2013}, but the equivalence of the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Borsuk theorem with the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Brouwer fixed point theorem had been not yet given.
-In the end of this paper we not only prove the equivalence of the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Borsuk theorem with the $\mathcal{T}_{\varepsilon,\lambda}$-version of random Brouwer fixed point theorem but also prove a general random Borsuk theorem and together with its equivalence with random Brouwer fixed point theorem.
+The classical Borsuk theorem \cite{Borsuk1967} states that the unit sphere of an Euclidean space is not a retraction of the closed unit ball, and in turn is also equivalent to the classical Brouwer fixed point theorem.
+In \cite{DKKS2013}, a special random Borsuk theorem was proved, see Lemma 3.5 of \cite{DKKS2013}.
+In this paper we are able to prove a general random Borsuk theorem, and in particular we also prove that it is also equivalent to the random Brouwer fixed point theorem.